Mental health file.. The axis of the intestines and the brain! – Laila Ibrahim Shalaby

 Comments on the results of the study came perhaps as important as the study itself, as there are comments from centers known for their superior scientific ability, such as Kings College, which issued scientific reports calling on doctors to increase awareness of the importance of gut health when considering the treatment of some psychological and neurological disorders.

-In the field of mental health, speculation has begun to increase about a system of connections and communication between the digestive system and the brain called the gut-brain axis.
+In the field of mental health, speculation has begun to increase regarding a system of connections and communication between the digestive system and the brain called the gut-brain axis.
 Rather, it has also developed perceptions linking microbial infection in the digestive system and poor nutritional choices or excessive use of antibiotics without medical necessity, all of which can negatively affect colonies of friendly bacteria in the intestine, which affects this important axis between the intestine and the brain.

 There was also support for the results of that important study at the California Institute of Behavioral Neurosciences and Psychology, which confirmed in a previous report that there are some diets that are associated with improved mental health, and indicated that the Mediterranean diet is the best example of this.